LPN Training & Financial Aid for Veterans and Military Service Members

-- Serve the remaining period of obligated service specified in the agreement either on active duty, Selected Reserve, Individual Ready Reserve, AmeriCorps, other national service programs.
+- Serve the remaining period of obligated service specified in the agreement either on active duty, Selected Reserve, Individual Ready Reserve, AmeriCorps, or other national service programs.

 - Any combination of the above can be served to participate in the benefits of the program.